meta-llama/llama-stack-client-swift/examples/ios_quick_demo/README.md

 # iOSQuickDemo
-Update: We now support Llama 4 with Llama Stack main.
+Update: We now support Llama 4.

 iOSQuickDemo is a demo app ([video](https://drive.google.com/file/d/1X6rohq9PhVqzqWDtVKdGEhMpWaiTp79D/view?usp=sharing)) that shows how to use the Llama Stack Swift SDK ([repo](https://github.com/meta-llama/llama-stack-client-swift)) and its `ChatCompletionRequest` API with a Llama Stack server to perform remote text and image inference with Llama models.